miykael/atlasreader/README.md

 pip install atlasreader
 ```

-If you want to install `atlasreader` directly from the source code, use the
+If you want to build `atlasreader` directly from source code, use the
 following code:

 ```bash